You are considering filing for Chapter 7 bankruptcy or Chapter 13 bankruptcy in Enterprise. Bankruptcy is a common debt relief choice.

 Chapter 7 bankruptcy is the most common consumer bankruptcy in the United States.
 People appreciate the simplicity of Chapter 7 bankruptcy, the cost of the Chapter 7 bankruptcy, and the speed of debt relief.
 For example, in Enterprise, you could get debt relief in about 120 days with a Chapter 7 bankruptcy.

-One of the challenges of Chapter 7 bankruptcy in Enterprise is that you have to qualify (which you can estimate below).
+One of the challenges of Chapter 7 bankruptcy in Enterprise is that you have to qualify.
 In order to qualify in Enterprise, you often have to pass the Nevada bankruptcy means test.
 You can estimate that qualification below in Enterprise.
 Let’s cover how you can qualify.

 The first part of the means test is to understand your income in relation to the median income levels for Nevada.
 It considers the average family size and income.